canfar/openstack-sandbox/src/canfarSessionLauncher/README.md

-# CADC Session Launcher
+# CANFAR Session Launcher

-**cadcSessionLauncher** is a CGI script, implemented in Python, that provides a mechanism for starting and redirecting the user to arbitrary web application sessions.
+**canfarSessionLauncher** is a CGI script, implemented in Python, that provides a mechanism for starting and redirecting the user to arbitrary web application sessions.
 These applications are initiated by a user-supplied launcher script.
-CADC authorization with access to a portion of a user's VOSpace is possible using scoped tokens.
+CANFAR authorization with access to a portion of a user's VOSpace is possible using scoped tokens.

 To start an authenticated session provide ```auth=yes``` as a query parameter, otherwise an anonymous session is created.